MISP/misp-standard.org/about.md

 In order to preserve and foster the standard and its evolution, the MISP project spun off a new structure in 2019, with the aim to standardise the format under the [misp-standard.org](https://www.misp-standard.org).

-# List of formats

-- MISP core format
-- MISP object template format
-- MISP taxonomy format
-- MISP galaxy format
-- MISP warninglist format

-# List of tools implementing misp-standard formats

-- MISP
-- The Hive
-- [List all tools and services built on / integrating with the MISP standard]
+As of July 2019, [4 official standards](/standards) (MISP core format, MISP object template format, MISP taxonomy format and MISP galaxy format) are now published.

+Many proprietary and open source software are implementing and using the MISP standard in their respective software such as the [MISP Project](https://www.misp-project.org/), [The Hive](https://thehive-project.org/), [AIL Framework](https://github.com/CIRCL/AIL-framework), [PyMISP](https://github.com/MISP/PyMISP) and many more.

 # Who